So, recently I liquidated my TF2 babies and turned them to raw cash.

 The point I believe that applies to most of us, is that when we acquire cosmetics, sooner or later, we start caring for them as much as we care for the game, if a little less.

 But like I said, then I had a chat with aabicus, and it’s his quote that helped move on with the deed.
-“Don’t sit TF2 fortune if you want to have a fortune somewhere else.”
+“Don’t sit on a TF2 fortune if you want to have a fortune somewhere else.”

 And so I did.